800-937-8398 Call us for a free quote Contact us

 However, the truth about Africanized bees is, as with most myths, they're not quite so sinister as you may have been led to believe.
 Yes, they do pose a potential threat and they tend to be more aggressive than other bees, but are they really the threat that some would have you believe?
-Western Exterminator Technicians know the difference between honey bees and Africanized bees and how to handle their nests.
+Western Exterminator bee removal experts know the difference between honey bees and Africanized bees and how to handle their nests.

 The story of how Africanized bees entered the United States has become legendary.
 This type of bee came into existence when they were interbred between the standard European honey bee and bees from Africa by a man named Warwick E. Kerr, a biologist.
 He initially bred these bees in Brazil while trying to create a species of bee that would be hardier and adapt to tropical conditions found in South America.
 He wanted them to be great producers of honey for that region.